 Topical creams Cosmeceuticals contain powerful anti-aging and healing ingredients to make your skin smoother, softer, and younger-looking.
 They are classified based on their ability to improve skin appearance (but not skin structure and function as drugs are).

-Hydroxy acids such as glycolic acid and salicylic acid cause removal of dead surface skin cells.
+Hydroxy acids such as glycolic acid and salicylic acid cause the removal of dead surface skin cells.
 They compare in effectiveness to Retin-A. Be aware of their risk of persistent redness, scarring, or cold sore flare-ups.
 Beauty spas and non-prescription creams contain 4 to 10% concentration for daily use, but be careful if you have very sensitive skin.
-Physicians can use 50-70% concentrations in their office for deeper chemical peels, typically as trichloroacetic acid (TCA) for fine wrinkle reduction.
+Physicians can use 50-70% concentrations in their office for deeper chemical peels, typically trichloroacetic acid (TCA) for fine wrinkle reduction.
 Repeat treatment every 2 to 4 weeks for optimal results.

 Peptides or amino acids increase cells in the skin to produce more collagen, the support structure of youthful skin.
 Originally these were marketed for healing stretch marks.
 The three main peptides are: Signal peptides increase collagen formation (e.g. Palmitoyl-pentapeptide, Peptamide-6) Carrier peptides activate enzymes to increase collagen and carry trace elements such as copper for wound healing (e.g. glycyl-l-histidyl-l-lysine) Enzyme-inhibiting peptides block collagen destruction and also relax muscles like Botox by blocking acetylcholine release (e.g. Argireline)